goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   - Users must opt in to additional telemetry collection, but this may be done as part of a "welcome to this plugin" experience forcing an explicit choice, or via a global Dalamud setting.
-  - Additional collected data should be done for the public interest.
-That is, the extra information should go back to improvement of the plugin, in order to provide the public with statistics, or otherwise improve the game and the experience.
+  - Additional data collection must be done for the public interest.
+That is, the extra information should go back to improvement of the plugin, provide the public with statistics or dashboards, facilitate the creation of curios, or otherwise just improve the game and player experience.
-  - Plugins must use a user-resettable identifier for any non-anonymous analytics data.
-This identifier may not contain any personal information and must be resettable at any time by the user.
-Developers are encouraged to take care to prevent analytics information from deanonymizing users, even with full access to the raw dataset.
+  - Plugins must use either a pseudo-random identifier (or no identifier) for any analytics data.
+If an identifier is used, it must not contain or be derived from any personal information and must be resettable at any time by the user purely on the client side.
+Developers are encouraged to design any analytics systems so that a user cannot be deanonymized even with full access to the raw datasets.
 - Plugins must take care to not expose a list of other plugin users or allow an easy way to test whether a specific user is using any plugin.
 Users may list themselves in a public directory if they so choose, but this risk should be